Code Enforcement - Property Maintenance - Zoning Enforcement

 Most Common Property Maintenance Violations

-- High Grass and Weeds – Weeds and grass should not exceed eight (8) inches in height.
-Chapter 521,
+- High Grass and Weeds – Weeds and grass must not exceed eight (8) inches in height.
+Sharonville Codified Ordinances Chapter 521,

-- Inoperable, Junk or Unlicensed Vehicles – Such as junk, inoperable motor vehicles and vehicles with expired registration May not be stored outside in the open must be in a completely enclosed building (not a tarp or vehicle cover).
-Chapter 1305.
+- Inoperable, Junk or Unlicensed Vehicles – Such as junk, inoperable motor vehicles and vehicles with expired registration may not be stored outside in the open and must be stored in a completely enclosed building (not under a tarp or vehicle cover).
+IPMC Chapter 1305.

-- Vehicle Parking – Vehicles parked in residential areas should be on hard surface i.e. concrete, asphalt, paver surface, not on grass.
-Chapter 1151
+- Vehicle Parking – Vehicles parked in residential areas must be on a hard surface i.e. concrete, asphalt- not on grass.
+Sharonville Zoning Ordinance 1121.03.

-- Accessory Structures – Fences, sheds, accessory buildings and structures shall be maintained structurally sound and in good repair.
-Chapter 1305.
+- Accessory Structures – Fences, sheds, accessory buildings and structures must be maintained structurally sound and in good repair.
+Sharonville Zoning Ordinance 1111.